 Wednesday Bible Study

 Mid-week Bible Study is a great time for students to experience a spiritual refresher as they gather with Christian friends for food, games, and Bible study.
-Wednesday Night Bible Study will resume on Sept.
-6th, 6-8pm (6:00pm–Pizza and hang time, 6:15pm–Large group time, 6:30pm–Small group Bible Study–divided by age & gender, 8:00pm–Dismissal, 8:15-9:00pm Sr. High “Afterglow” fellowship–off campus, location determined weekly)
+(6:00pm–Pizza and hang time, 6:15pm–Large group time, 6:30pm–Small group Bible Study–divided by age & gender, 8:00pm–Dismissal, 8:15-9:00pm Sr. High “AfterEight” fellowship–off campus, location determined weekly).

 Confirmation class leads 7th grade students to a point of decision about becoming a Christian.
 The class offers an in-depth study of the foundational Bible teachings about the life, death, and resurrection of Jesus Christ.
 Confirmation is a year-long journey that helps young people have a clear understanding of what it means to become a disciple of Jesus.
-The confirmation class meets on Sunday mornings, 9:15-10:15am (beginning again in Fall 2017) and leads up to the confirmation worship service held Annually in May.
-Contact Heather Turquette if you have a 7th grader in the 2017-2018 school year, and are interested in your student joining this Fall, firstname.lastname@example.org.
+The confirmation class meets Sunday mornings, 9:15-10:15 throughout the school year, and ends with a Confirmation Service held in May.
+Email Heather if you have any questions, firstname.lastname@example.org.

 Getting to really know the young people in the Student Ministry is a goal of the youth ministry staff, both inside the church and beyond the walls.
 Cy-Fair ISD welcomes church youth directors to visit their students at school during their Wednesday lunch hour.
 Parents are required to fill out a permission slip to allow such visits.

-CLICK HERE for a Lunch Lady Permission Form.
+CLICK HERE for a CFISD School Permission Form.